sepp89117/GoPro_Web_RC/README.md

 - Chrome on Android device (App needs permission to search for nearby devices)

 # Successfully tested GoPro models
+- Hero 10 Black
+- Hero 9 Black
 - Hero 8 Black

+Thanks to KonradIT for testing!

 # How to start
 1. Start your GoPro and start pairing with remote